mbarker84/css-irl-eleventy/src/posts/useful-resources-for-web-performance.md

 ---
 title: 'Useful Resources for Improving Your Site’s Performance (and Reducing Carbon Emissions)'
 date: '2023-05-01'
+tags:
-tags: ['post', 'javascript', 'web performance', 'environment', 'workflow']
+  ['note', 'post', 'javascript', 'web performance', 'environment', 'workflow']
 ---

 There are lots of areas where better web performance and reducing carbon emissions overlap: faster websites are often less carbon-intensive ones.
 They transfer less data, cache efficiently, and make fewer requests, all of which reduce energy consumption.